 Platelet-rich plasma has many benefits over traditional treatments.
 PRP is:

-• Minimally-invasive: The injection itself is quick and easy with little to no downtime.
+- Minimally-invasive: The injection is quick and easy with little to no downtime.

-• Effective: Platelet-rich plasma has been shown to be an effective treatment for a variety of injuries and conditions.
+- Effective: Platelet-rich plasma is an effective treatment for various injuries and conditions.

 PRP can assist with tissue repair, improve function following surgery, and speed healing by accelerating your body's natural healing process.